stesim/godot-vehicle-sandbox/README.md

 ## Input

-See the `Project Settings > Input Map` for all input mappings, but here is a short summary.
+See `Project Settings > Input Map` for all input mappings, but here is a short summary.

 Note that holding brake does *not* automatically reverse.
 You need to manually shift into reverse and then accelerate as usual.